- Las Vegas Food Guide – Off the Strip

 Sound the alarms!
 The Las Vegas food and drink scene is thriving Off the Strip.
 Check out our favorite Las Vegas restaurants away from the casinos and crowds.
 We include affordable places to eat Off the Strip in Vegas as well as some upscale options.

 Las Vegas has evolved into a culinary destination with a variety of great places to eat and drink that don’t involve buffets, valet parking or slot machines.
-In fact, you can find top Las Vegas restaurants and bars in various neighborhoods off the strip including Downtown Las Vegas, Spring Mountain (Vegas’ formidable Chinatown), Henderson and Summerlin.
+In fact, you can find some of the top Las Vegas restaurants and bars in various neighborhoods off the strip including Downtown Las Vegas, Spring Mountain (Vegas’ formidable Chinatown), Henderson and Summerlin.

 Many of the better off-strip restaurants don’t have large rooms or fancy decor.
 Pedigreed chefs are creating their own footprints in the city in stripped-down spaces and without fanfare.
 Look closely in Las Vegas and you’ll find excellent food in intimate settings, many with well under 100 seats.

 Since we have family in the area, we visit the city often but rarely go to the Las Vegas strip except for an occasional meal.
 What can we say – we’re not big gamblers and we despise buffets.

 Not surprisingly, many of these locals work in the hospitality business and many come from Asia.
 This eclectic workforce results in a wide variety of food options at every price point.
 The key isn’t finding places to eat off the strip; rather, it’s knowing where to find the best Vegas off strip dining locations.